White pattern header image

 Privacy risk

-Privacy protection is a fundamental requirement of the overall operational risk and compliance management structures of Meridian, with the requirements of the Privacy Policy embedded into the group-wide risk and compliance management programme and framework.
+Privacy protection is a fundamental requirement of the overall operational risk and compliance management structures of Meridian, and the Privacy Policy requirements are embedded into the group-wide risk and compliance management programme and framework.

 This includes: